kosbr/kosbr.github.io/_posts/2016-10-13-angular2-guard-router.markdown

 }
 {% endhighlight %}

 By this step I've done nothing except extracting some logic of standard canActivate method to another method.
 Next task is creating a directive.
+The directive will allow us to call allowTransition directly, not throw canActivate method.

 #### Creating a directive

 The idea of directive is following:

-1) import all necessary routes configuration
+1. import all necessary routes configuration
-2) Parse all CanActivates from configuration and find appropriate one (which path matches with parameter)
+2. Parse all Routes from configuration and find appropriate one (which path matches with parameter)
-3) Get the instances of all necessary CanActivates(which are Guards) and call allowTransition method.
+3. Get the instances of all necessary CanActivates(which are Guards) and call allowTransition method.
-4) Handle returned value.
+3. Handle returned value.

+The first step is very easy.
+You can use simple import for example.
 The most difficult part is step 2 and 3.
-This is the piece of code which is processing it:
+This is the piece of code which processes it:

 {% highlight typescript %}
 let allow = true;